mlflow/mlflow/docs/source/guides/introductory/deploy-model-to-kubernetes/index.rst

         # Make sure the current working directory is 'examples'
         mlflow_run("r_wine", entry_point = "train.R", parameters = list(alpha = 0.2))

       You can also run a project directly from GitHub.
-This tutorial is duplicated in the https://github.com/rstudio/mlflow-example repository which you can run with:
+This guide is duplicated in the https://github.com/rstudio/mlflow-example repository which you can run with:

       .. code-block:: r